Transient hypogammaglobulinemia of infancy

 Clinicians must have the appropriate tools to accurately diagnose THI and the ability to distinguish the disorder from other types of immunodeficiency.
 Early accurate diagnosis and effective treatment may prevent devastating consequences.

 This topic review summarizes the characteristics of THI, including definition, possible etiology(ies), clinical manifestations, treatment, and prognosis.
 An overview of primary humoral deficiencies is presented separately.
-(See "Primary humoral immune deficiencies: An overview".)
+(See "Primary humoral immunodeficiencies: An overview".)

 IMMUNOGLOBULIN LEVELS IN INFANCY